 Sandra Wong Orloff

 Sandra Wong Orloff earned a BFA in Painting from the San Francisco Art Institute and a MFA in Fine Arts from Mills College.
 She was included in the Yerba Buena Center for the Arts first Bay Area Now and awarded an Artist-In-Residence Grant from the San Francisco Arts Council.
 She was a founding member with Gina Gaiser of the artists collective Ben Dunne Presents, producing pop-up art exhibitions and events.
+In 2023 she joined Manna Gallery in Uptown Oakland.
 She has taught artmaking to young people, exhibited her artwork here and there and continues to explore her creative process in Oakland, CA.